Data-to-Insight-Center/VectorVolumeDiscoveryPipeline/README.md

 ### 3. Navigate to the Model Directory

-In order to host colapi model and functionalities script, move into the below mentioned directory:
+In order to host colpali model and functionalities script, move into the below mentioned directory:

 ```
 cd colpali